Hereinafter the “Policy”.

-- contact details (e.g. name, surname, mailing address, e-mail address, telephone number);
+- contact details (e.g. name, surname, mailing address, e-mail address, telephone number, date of birth);

 - personal data processed in connection with the provision of legal services (e.g. name and surname, birth identification number, data concerning health, information on the amount of income, details on family status, your office or position in a company that is our client);

 - data from your visit to our website (e.g., cookies, IP address, information on your device);

 - data you provide for the purposes of recruitment process (e.g., information about education or work experience)